Kinto/kinto/docs/api/1.x/synchronisation.rst

 In order to reduce the size of response payloads, the client can also force the pagination using the ``?_limit=<nb>`` querystring parameter.

-Pagination basically consists in fetching the list until the ``Next-Page`` response header is present.
+Pagination basically consists in fetching the list while the ``Next-Page`` response header is present.
 The ``Next-Page`` header is the **full** URL of the next page.

 .. note::